rohinishimpatwar/WordsChain/README.md

 Step 6 : To run use command - java WordCheck

-I have added the dictionary here that I have used as a sample input dictionary - english3.txt
+I have added the dictionary here that I have used as a sample input dictionary - english3.zip you can unzip it and use it for reference.

 Here is how it looks when ran successfully
 ![Code test](images/wordcheck2.png)